 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 9811):

 Transmission of a +HTC or DMG frame by an RD initiator with the RDG/More PPDU subfield equal to 1 (either transmitted as a non-A-MPDU frame, as a VHT single MPDU, or within an A-MPDU) indicates that the duration indicated by the Duration/ID field is available for the RD response burst and RD initiator final PPDU (if present).
+Transmission of an MPDU by an HE RD initiator that contains an RDP Control field indicates that the duration indicated by the Duration/ID field is available for the RD resposnse burst and RD initiator final PPDU (if present).

-NOTE—An HE RD initiator includes the RDG/More PPDU subfield in the RDP A-Control field of QoS Data or Man-agement frames it transmits.
+(#9811)

 An RD initiator that sets the RDG/More PPDU field to 1 in a +HTC or DMG frame transmitted during a TXOP shall set the AC Constraint subfield to 1 in that frame if the TXOP was gained through the EDCA channel access mechanism and shall otherwise set it to 0.
 An RD initiator that sets the RDG/More PPDU field to 1 in a DMG frame transmitted during an SP can set the AC Constraint subfield to 1 to limit the Data frames transmitted by the RD responder.
-An HE non-AP STA RD initiator that sets the RDG/More PPDU field to 1 in a frame transmitted during a TXOP shall set the AC Constraint to 1, while an HE AP RD initiator may set the AC Constraint subfield to 1.
+An HE non-AP STA RD initiator that includes an RDP Control field in a frame transmitted during a TXOP shall set the AC Constraint subfield of the RDP Control field to 1, while an HE AP RD initiator may set the AC Constraint subfield to 1.(#9811)

 PARS X (10.1)